jkim2492/srt_sync/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Make the GUI more visually pleasing
+- [ ] Add more options for convenience

 <p align="right">(<a href="#readme-top">back to top</a>)</p>